Spring Heeled Jack (band): After Spring Heeled Jack

 Chris Rhodes began performing with Bim Skala Bim and had just accepted an invitation to join the band full-time when he was invited to replace Dennis Brockenborough in The Mighty Mighty Bosstones.
 Rhodes made his recording debut with the band on their A Jacknife to a Swan album and wrote the album's single, "You Gotta Go!".
 At the end of 2003, the band decided to go on a hiatus during which Rhodes began performing with The Toasters.
 He departed the band in 2006.
 Rhodes performed live with Omonte's band, The Mountain Movers and also made an appearance on the band's debut CD.
 He has made multiple live appearances with bands such as Less Than Jake, Reel Big Fish and NOFX.
 In 2007, the Mighty Mighty Bosstones ended their hiatus and Rhodes returned to his spot as trombone player.
-The band resumed touring and have since released four full-length studio albums.
+The band resumed touring and released four full-length studio albums before splitting up in 2022.

 Pete Wasilewski became a member of Less Than Jake, although he is better known to their fans as "JR".
 The nickname was given to him in order to avoid confusion with former trombone player, Pete Anna.
 Wasilewski's first album with the band was Anthem.
 He also made a guest appearance on the debut album by The Mountain Movers.

-Despite his planned departure from Spring Heeled Jack, Karcich temporarily filled in on drums for Mephiskapheles.
+After his departure from Spring Heeled Jack, Karcich temporarily filled in on drums for Mephiskapheles.
 He went on to audition for several other bands, including 2 Skinnee J's, before he was invited to join Pilfers who were looking to replace their rhythm section.
 Karcich performed as part of the second Pilfers lineup until they too disbanded.
 Afterward, he was a founding member of Cenzo with Pellegrino and former Pilfers bandmates, Vinny Nobile and Carl Barc.
 At the time of his death, he was a member of Avoid One Thing with Bosstones bass player, Joe Gittleman, Amy Griffin of Raging Teens and Paul Delano of Darkbuster.
 Although featured in the artwork for their self-titled debut, Karcich did not actually perform on the album.